leandroberetta/right-lyrics/README.md

 # Right Lyrics

-A very simple microservice architecture to be deployed in OpenShift with Ansible Operators.
+A very simple microservice architecture to be deployed in OpenShift.

 ## Overview